ysndr/MSc-Thesis/chapter/methodology.md

 The example [@lst:nickel-complete-example] shows an illustrative high level configuration of a server.
 Using Nickel, this file would be used to define the schema of the configuration format of another program.
 Evaluation and validation is done in the context of Nickel, after which the evaluated structure is translated into a more common (but less expressive) format such as YAML or JSON.
-Here, the schema for a configuration of a Kubernetes-like [@kubernetes] tool is defined using contracts, making exemplary use of variables and functions.
+Here, the schema for a configuration of a Kubernetes-like [@burnsKubernetesRunning] tool is defined using contracts, making exemplary use of variables and functions.
 Specifically, it describes a way to provision named containers.
 The user is able to specify container images and opened ports, as well as define metadata of the deployment.
 The configuration is constrained by the `NobernetesConfig` contract.